 Many tourist attractions are nearby, Jama Masjid – the ancient historical mosque built during the Mughal Dynasty and the summer palace Shey of Ladhakhi kings with a massive Buddha Statue are among them.
 This is a place not to be missed by any traveling enthusiast.

-To visit and experience Jammu And Kashmir hassle-free, view Holiday Package For Kashmir
+To visit and experience Jammu and Kashmir hassle-free, view kashmir holiday packages

 by Madhav Srinivasan on Aug 29, 2011